acrucetta/acrucetta.github.io/_posts/2024-06-03-startups-offers.md

 ---
-title: "How to not get your offer rescinded from the start-up"
+title: "How to avoid getting your offer rescinded from a start-up"
 layout: post
 date: 2024-06-03
 tag: 'startups'